Dr. Dorothy Chang

 Music Building 315

-The music of composer Dorothy Chang has been described as "evocative and kaleidoscopic” (Seattle Times) and praised for its colourful scoring and dramatic expression.
-Her music is rooted in the Western art music tradition but often reflects the eclectic mix of musical influences from her youth, ranging from popular and folk music to elements of traditional Chinese music.
+Described as "evocative and kaleidoscopic” (Seattle Times) the music of composer Dorothy Chang often reflects the eclectic mix of musical influences from her youth, ranging from popular and folk music to elements of traditional Chinese music.
+Many of her works are inspired by place, time, memory and personal histories.

 WATCH: PEP (Piano & Erhu Project) performs Dorothy Chang's "Four Short Poems."
 With Nicole Li (erhu) and Corey Hamm (piano).